Romcos/BFDN/README.md

 # BFDN
-Breadth-First Depth-Next: a simple algorithm for collective tree epxploration
+Breadth-First Depth-Next: a simple algorithm for collective tree exploration.

+Credits to Maxime Cartan.

-With 1 agent (DFS).
-The robot is represented as a green dot, and dangling edges are represented as blue segments with a single endpoint.
+With 1 agent.
+In this case, BFDN is equivalent to DFS.
+The robot is represented by a green dot, and dangling edges are represented as blue segments with a single endpoint.
 ![](https://github.com/Romcos/BFDN/blob/main/demo1.gif)

 With 2 agents